apache/pekko/docs/src/main/paradox/general/remoting.md

 ## Distributed by Default

-Everything in Akka is designed to work in a distributed setting: all interactions of actors use purely message passing and everything is asynchronous.
+Everything in Pekko is designed to work in a distributed setting: all interactions of actors use purely message passing and everything is asynchronous.
 This effort has been undertaken to ensure that all functions are available equally when running within a single JVM or on a cluster of hundreds